-Consultant must send a financial proposal on professional fee based on Lump Sum amount.
-The total amount quoted shall be include all costs components to perform the deliverables identified in the TOR, included travel cost.
-The cost should include professional fee\and any other applicable cost to be incurred by the IC in completing the assignment.
+Consultant must send a financial proposal based on Lump Sum Amount.
+The total amount quoted shall be all-inclusive and include all costs components required to perform the deliverables identified in the TOR, including professional fee, travel costs, living allowance (if any work is to be done outside the IC's duty station) and any other applicable cost to be incurred by the IC in completing the assignment.
 The contract price will be fixed output-based price regardless of extension of the herein specified duration.
-Payments will be done upon completion of the deliverables/outputs and as per below.:
+Payments will be done upon completion of the deliverables/outputs and as per below percentages: